ofajs/ofa-v4-docs/packages/docs/en/docs/create-app/page.md

 ## Page Module

-Create a single-file page module, similar to creating a component module, using the '<template page>' tag to wrap the template code of the page.
+When creating a single-file page module, it is similar to creating a component module.
+Use the `template` tag to wrap the template code of the page and add the `page` attribute.
 Inside this tag, you can freely use template syntax to interact with other components or page modules.

 ```html
 <!-- my-single-file-page.html -->